I-NERGY/DeepTSF/README.md

     * The week of the year
     * Whether its a holiday or not

-* ```convert_to_local_tz``` (default false), whether to convert to local time.
+* ```convert_to_local_tz``` (default true), whether to convert to local time.
 If we have a multiple time series file, ID column is considered as the country to transform each time series' time to.
 If this is not a country code, then country argument is used.

 * ```min_non_nan_interval``` (default 24), if after imputation there exist continuous intervals of non nan values that are smaller than min_non_nan_interval hours, these intervals are all replaced by nan values